Manado: History

 Spain renounced its possessions in Minahasa by means of a treaty with the Portuguese in return for a payment of 350,000 ducats.
 Minahasan natives made an alliance treaty with the Dutch, and expelled the last of the Portuguese from Manado a few years later.

 The Dutch East India Company built a fortress in Manado named Fort Amsterdam in 1658.
 As with regions in eastern Indonesia, Manado underwent Christianisation by missionaries such as Johann Friedrich Riedel and Johann Gottlieb Schwarz.
 The Dutch missionaries built the first Christian church in Manado called Oude Kerk (Old church), which still stands, and is now called Gereja Sentrum.
 HMS Dover captured Manado in June 1810.
 The Javanese prince Diponegoro was exiled to Manado by the Dutch government in 1830 for leading a war of rebellion against the Dutch.
 In 1859, the English biologist Alfred Wallace visited Manado and praised the town for its beauty.

 Coat of Arms of Manado during Dutch colonial era, granted in 1931.

 In 1919, the Apostolic Prefecture of Celebes was established in the city.
 In 1961, it was promoted to the Diocese of Manado.

 The Japanese captured Manado in the Battle of Manado in January 1942.
 The city was heavily damaged by Allied bombing during World War II.

 In 1958, the headquarters of the rebel movement Permesta was moved to Manado.
 When Permesta confronted the central government with demands for political, economic and regional reform, Jakarta responded by bombing the city in February 1958, and then invading in June 1958.

 In 1962, the People's Representative Council declared Manado as the official capital city of North Sulawesi Province.

 Climate

 Manado has a tropical rainforest climate (Af) according to the Köppen climate classification, as there is no real dry season.
 The wettest month is January, with an average rainfall of 465 mm, while the driest is September with an average rainfall of 121 mm.
 The abundance of rain seems to be influenced by the monsoon.
-As its location is near the equator, the temperature seems constant throughout the year.
-The hottest month is August with an average temperature of 26.6 C, while the coolest months are January and February with an average temperature of 25.4 C. Winter (Dec-Feb) can be considered wetter, rainier and cooler than summer (Jun-Aug).
-Unlike other cities in Indonesia, the temperature seems to be cooler.
+As its location is near the equator, the temperature is essentially constant throughout the year.
+The hottest month is August with an average temperature of 26.6 C, while the coolest months are January and February with an average temperature of 25.4 C.